Skip to main content

 In a life-threatening emergency, you should always call 911.
 But if you need urgent care and you’re headed to the Emergency Department, our wait time clocks can help make sure you get the care you need as quickly as possible.
 While emergency departments provide care for life-threatening injuries or illnesses, walk-in/urgent care centers offer convenient, professional medical attention for non-life-threatening conditions including the flu and common cold to broken bones, sprains, cuts, allergic reactions, and minor burns, and hundreds of other conditions.
 If you have a non-life-threatening condition, avoid long wait times at the emergency department and get the care you need at one of our walk-in or urgent care centers located throughout Connecticut, including North Haven, Shelton, Milford, Hamden, Derby, Stratford and Fairfield.

-For minor medical concerns, you can receive care online using Video Care OnDemand
+For minor medical concerns, you can receive care online using 24/7 Virtual Care

 Not sure where to go?
 Explore your care options